 [4] Rule 3.13 applies only to acceptance of gifts or other things of value by a judge.
 Nonetheless, if a gift or other benefit is given to the judge's spouse, domestic partner, or member of the judge's family residing in the judge's household, it may be viewed as an attempt to evade Rule 3.13 and influence the judge indirectly.
 Where the gift or benefit is being made primarily to such other persons, and the judge is merely an incidental beneficiary, this concern is reduced.
-A judge should, however, remind family and household members of the restrictions imposed upon judges, and urge them to take these restrictions into account when making decisions about accepting such gifts or benefits.
+A judge should, however, remind family and household members of the restrictions imposed upon judges and urge them to take these restrictions into account when making decisions about accepting such gifts or benefits.

 [5] Rule 3.13 does not apply to contributions to a judge's campaign for judicial office.
-Such contributions are governed by other Rules of this Code, including Rules 4.3 and 4.4.

-Source: This Rule is derived from Rule 3.13 of the 2007 ABA Code, except that provisions relating to the reporting of gifts are covered in Rule 3.15.
+Source: This Rule is derived from Rule 3.13 of the 2007 ABA Code, except that paragraph (c)(3) is eliminated, paragraphs (c)(1) and (2) are added to paragraph (b) and provisions relating to the reporting of gifts are covered in Rule 3.15.
 The Comments are derived from the ABA Comments to Rule 3.13 of the 2007 ABA Code.